dotnet/spark/docs/broadcast-guide.md

 ### How to use broadcast variables in .NET for Apache Spark

 Broadcast variables are created from a variable `v` by calling `SparkContext.Broadcast(v)`.
-The broadcast variable is a wrapper around `v`, and its value can be accessed by calling the `Value()` method on it.
+The broadcast variable is a wrapper around `v`, and its value can be accessed by calling the `Value()` method.

 Example: